GitauHarrison/notes/2fa_flask.md

 {% endblock %}

 ```
-If the user is anonymous, a link to log into the application.
+If the user is anonymous, a link to log into the application is provided in the navbar.
 If the user is authenticated, a logout link is shown.

 `login.html: Login Page`